Gadji-M/PoolSeq_OMIcsTouch/README.md

 `java -Xmx8g -jar SnpEff.jar output.vcf Organism.Database > output.annotated.vcf`

 At the end of the job, you can use [SnpSift](http://pcingola.github.io/SnpEff/snpsift/introduction/)to extract your fields of interest for further analyses.

+### For complex structural variants calling
+Complex structural variants refer to intricate alterations in the genomic structure of an organism.
+These variations involve a combination of different types of structural changes, such as duplications, deletions, inversions, translocations, and insertions, occurring simultaneously or in a coordinated manner within the genome.
+Unlike simple structural variants that involve only one type of alteration, complex structural variants may comprise multiple breakpoints and complex rearrangements, making their analysis and interpretation more challenging.
+Here, we are going to show you how to detect such variants using tools-based approach and IGV-based visualization appproach.
+First of all, you need to install [INSurveYor](https://github.com/kensung-lab/INSurVeyor) and [smoove](https://github.com/brentp/smoove) through conda, docker or by simply cloning their respective repositories on your PC or server.
+[INSurveYor](https://github.com/kensung-lab/INSurVeyor) is use to call insertions whereas [smoove](https://github.com/brentp/smoove) will complement the calling by detecting duplications,  deletions and inversions.
+Please have a look on both tools documentation for more details.

+How to run INSurveYor?
+By running this `python3 INSurVeyor/insurveyor.py --help`, you can have the help page including positional arguments and options to run the insertions calling.
+ Before running the exact command line, ensure that the MC and the MQ tag are present for all primary alignment bam files.
+If not,  you can add the MQ tag using `Picard FixMateInformation` from [Picard tools](http://broadinstitute.github.io/picard/command-line-overview.html#FixMateInformation).

+ Now you can run this command `python3 INSurVeyor/insurveyor.py --threads 10 --min-insertion-size 1000 bam_file working_dir reference_fasta`
+ Where,
+ - --threads represents the number of threads to use for parallel processing depending on available ressources and power of you PC (in the command line, i used 10);
+ - --min-insertion-size represents the minimum insertion size to be call during the analysis as small sizes will always be reported (in the command, i used 1000 base on the fact that large structural variants involved larger DNA segments of 1kb length and more);
+ - bam_file represents the bam alignment file to be used as input for insertion calling;
+ - working directory is where the final output in vcf format (name.pass.vcf.gz which is the file containing the SVs) will be stored.
+At the end of the JOB, you can use bcftools to filter the variants based on your needs;
+ - reference_fasta is the indexed genome file in fasta format.

+To complement the SVs calling, use smoove to detect DUP, DEL and INV by running this command:  `smoove call -x --name Name --exclude $bed --fasta $reference_fasta -p $threads --genotype /path/to/*.bam`, this will require several dependencies from python tools, see the documentation for more details.
+Where,
+- --name is the project name use in the output files;
+- --exclude represents genomic regions you don't want to analyse (you want to exclude), you can just put the chromosome names or provide a bed file with genomic coordinates;
+- --fasta is the indexed reference fasta file;
+- -p is the number of threads for parallel processing;
+- --genotype is a flag indicating that the samples need to be genotyped;
+- --outdir is the directory where are stored results.
+Optionally, you can annotate your variants using `smoove annotate` command, but you must ensure that your gff file matches the format used by smoove, which include gene names.
+Now you have all your structural variants and you alignment files, you can input them into IGV for visualization.

 # II.
 [Metagenomic analysis pipeline](#section-1)